Baku–Batumi pipeline: Crude oil pipeline

-The project of new pipeline (second line) was proposed in 1924.
+The project for a new pipeline (second line) was proposed in 1924.
 In 1925, the Soviet Union held negotiations with French companies to set up a joint venture to construct and operate the Baku–Batum crude oil pipeline.
 The intention was to use the pipeline for oil export to Europe, mainly to France.
-However, the negotiations failed as also failed negotiations with the United States companies.
+However, the negotiations failed as did negotiations with United States companies.
 In 1927, the construction of the pipeline was awarded to Azneft, an Azerbaijani oil company.
 The project designer and construction manager was A.V.
 Bulgakov.

 The construction started in May 1928 and the pipeline was opened on 30 April 1930.
-It supplied mainly Batum's refinery.
+It mainly supplied Batum's refinery.

 The crude oil pipeline had a diameter of 10 in and the length was 834 km.
-The pipeline had 13 pumping stations each equipped with three diesel pumps of 360 hp.
+The pipeline had 13 pumping stations, each equipped with three diesel pumps of 360 hp.
 The pipeline used over 60,000 German-manufactured pipes weighing a total of over 54,000 tons.
-Diesels for the pipeline were purchased from MAN AG, pumps from Crossley and generators from Theodor Bergmann.
+Diesels for the pipeline were purchased from MAN AG, the pumps from Crossley and the generators from Theodor Bergmann.